 You may also want to consider liability insurance against negligent hiring practices.
 Employers are obliged to carefully evaluate potential workers before hiring them.
 If you hire a felon who commits a crime on the job, you might be sued on the grounds you could foresee the person was potentially dangerous.
 This might become a major dilemma for you because you can either hire a person you don’t entirely trust or fail to hire the person and possibly need to defend a discrimination suit.

 To learn more about the different types of liability your business can potentially face, reach out to the insurance experts at American Tri-Star in San Diego.
-We can put together a commercial insurance policy that best suits your company’s needs.
+We can put together a commercial insurance policy that best suits your agency’s needs.
 Call 619-272-2100 today to speak with one of our friendly and knowledgeable representatives.